-My husband and I were married in Fiji.
+My husband and I had a destination wedding in Fiji.
 It was gorgeous: a little white chapel on the beach.
 A traditional Fijian Warrior escort down the aisle.
 A trio of serenaders as the wedding music.
 I couldn’t imagine anything more perfect.

 He is from New Zealand (and many of his family members still live there), while I’m Australian and we live here.
 So getting married somewhere neutral, that was easily accessible to people from both countries, made sense to us.
+(For more info, here are some further details on our Fiji Wedding).
 But aside from geographical factors, here are my top ten reasons to have a destination wedding.

 This is the biggest thing, of course.
 Your happiness on what will probably be the biggest day of your life.
 So it’s really important to be in a place that makes you happy.
 For me, Fiji is the pinnacle of this.